Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Introduction

 \acrfull{dtw}~\citep{sakoe1978dynamic} and ~\acrfull{s-dtw}~\citep{cuturi2017soft} are two widely adopted distances used to measure the discrepancy between two time series.
 They are capable of considering temporal information, however, the monotonic alignment imposed by~\acrshort{dtw} is too strict and might adversely affect the measurement of the discrepancy between audio and caption when local temporal distortion exists.~\citep{su2017order} proposed an order-preserving Wasserstein distance to deal with the shortcoming of~\acrshort{dtw}.
 Although the order-preserving Wasserstein distance can measure the discrepancy between two sequential data when temporal distortion exists, it is ineffective to measure the discrepancy between high-dimensional sequences due to the dimensionality curse of the Wasserstein distance.

 To address all aforementioned issues, we propose the~\acrfull{acus} framework to alleviate the caption degeneration for the audio captioning task and better measure cross-modal similarity.
 We develop~\acrfull{usw} for precisely measuring the similarity score between acoustic and linguistic modalities.
 The~\acrshort{usw} leverages the radial basis function (RBF) kernel, in which the sliced Wasserstein distance equipped with the rotary positional embedding is used as the distance.
 The proposed kernel is unbiased.
-Hence, it is highly compatible with stochastic gradient optimization algorithms, and its approximation error decreases at a parametric rate of $\mathcal{O}(L^{-1/2})$.
+Hence, it is highly compatible with stochastic gradient optimization algorithms~\citep{dai2014scalable}, and its approximation error decreases at a parametric rate of $\mathcal{O}(L^{-1/2})$.
 We also derive the proposed kernel and show that it is capable of measuring the similarity in terms of features and temporal information.
 Furthermore, ~\citep{arora2022exposure} provides an analysis of exposure bias through the lens of imitation learning and empirically shows that stochastic decoding methods are able to alleviate exposure bias for language models.
 According to this observation, we leverage the~\acrshort{acus} framework with stochastic decoding methods at the inference stage to rerank generated captions to choose the most suitable candidate caption.
-To sum up, our contributions can be summarized as follows: \begin{enumerate}[noitemsep,nolistsep] \item We propose the~\acrshort{usw} kernel to precisely measure the similarity between acoustic and linguistic modalities for encoder-decoder audio captioning models.
-Our kernel is able to deal with the dimensionality curse and temporal distortion by leveraging the sliced Wasserstein distance equipped with rotary positional embedding. \item We analyze the~\acrshort{usw} kernel and prove that it is an unbiased kernel.
+Our contributions can be summarized as follows: \begin{enumerate}[noitemsep,nolistsep] \item We propose the~\acrshort{usw} kernel to precisely measure the similarity between acoustic and linguistic modalities for encoder-decoder audio captioning models.
+Our kernel is able to deal with temporal distortion by leveraging the sliced Wasserstein distance equipped with rotary positional embedding.
+The experimental results from audio captioning and reasoning tasks demonstrate the ability of our kernel to measure cross-modal alignment between acoustic and linguistic modalities. \item We analyze the~\acrshort{usw} kernel and prove that it is an unbiased kernel.
 Thus, it is well-suited to stochastic gradient optimization algorithms, with its approximation error diminishing at a parametric rate of $\mathcal{O}(L^{-1/2})$ with $L$ Monte Carlo samples. \item We propose the~\acrshort{acus} framework which leverage stochastic decoding methods, such as nucleus and top-k samplings, at the inference stage to significantly alleviate exposure bias for the audio captioning task. \end{enumerate}